wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-indexing-policies.md

 - When you move to Lazy, the index policy change is made effective immediately and DocumentDB starts recreating the index asynchronously.
 - When you move to None, then the index is dropped effective immediately.
 Moving to None is useful when you want to cancel an in progress transformation and start fresh with a different indexing policy.

-If you’re using the .NET SDK, you can kick of an indexing policy change using the new **ReplaceDocumentCollectionAsync** method and track the percentage progress of the index transformation using the **IndexTransformationProgress** response property from a **ReadDocumentCollectionAsync** call.
+If <!-- deleted by customization you're --><!-- keep by customization: begin --> you’re <!-- keep by customization: end --> using the .NET SDK, you can kick of an indexing policy change using the new **ReplaceDocumentCollectionAsync** method and track the percentage progress of the index transformation using the **IndexTransformationProgress** response property from a **ReadDocumentCollectionAsync** call.
 Other SDKs and the REST API support equivalent properties and methods for making indexing policy changes.

 Here's a code snippet that shows how to modify a collection's indexing policy from Consistent indexing mode to Lazy.